-The street-facing façade with an attached colonnade.
+A The street-facing façade with an attached colonnade or overhang structure to create a covered passageway.
 Balconies may overlap the sidewalk while the ground floor remains set at the lot line.
 This type is ideal for retail use, but only when the sidewalk is fully absorbed within the arcade so that a pedestrian cannot bypass it.
 An easement for private use of the public right-of-way is usually required.